Read a sample of Love and Other Mistakes

 When Natalie and Jem join forces, sparks fly.
 But will they be burned in the process?

-Keep reading for a short sample of Hating Jeremy Walters.
+Keep reading for a short sample of Love and Other Mistakes.
 To download the first chapter, sign up to my newsletter here.

 By Jessica Kate